jack-bradshaw/AndroidUtilities/README.md

 - [Timber](https://github.com/JakeWharton/timber), licensed under the Apache 2.0 license.

 ## Compatibility
 This library is compatible with Android 11 and up.
-The last major update significantly breaks backwards compatibility.